Lydia747110/Spatial_26_Lydia_exam/README.md

 The folder "Raw data" contains the raw data files necessary to generate all results.
 (Also BBR?)

-The folder "Posterior draws" contains the draws from the model posteriors used for further analysis.
-It also contains the full model fits
+The folder "small_posterior draws" contains 300 draws from the model posteriors used for further analysis.
+Note that the results in the paper are based on 2000 draws for better accuracy, but these files were much to big to be uploaded

 Note that the R script generates results but doesn't save them, as they are quick to run.
 If you decide to fit the models yourself, I advise saving the fits as rds files using writeRDS(). as they are time consuming to fit.